 New suburban Chicago train station to open in 2018

 Construction is underway on a suburban train station that'll be the first new stop on the Chicago-to-Joliet Heritage Corridor Line since 1984.
-The Herald-News reports that the Romeoville Metra Station should be open early next year.
+Romeoville Mayor John Noak says the area needs public transportation options.

 Comments